Vietnam Travel Guide

 - Cities: Sapa, Ha Giang, Bac Ha, Mu Cang Chai

-In far north of Vietnam, there are two main seasons; the dry season in October – March and wet season from April – September.
-Try not to travel in this region in December and January as the weather will be freezing.
+There are two main seasons in the far north of Vietnam; the dry season in October – March and the wet season from April – September.
+Try not to travel to this region in December and January as the weather will be freezing.
 The best time for visiting this part of the country is during the dry season, but not in December and January!

 - Cities: Hanoi, Halong Bay, Cuc Phuong, Mai Chau & Ninh Binh